blessinvarkey/graph-rag/README.md

-# GraphRAG Knowledge Graph for Insurance Advisor Data
+# GraphRAG Knowledge Graph

-This repository uses **GraphRAG** to build a knowledge graph on insurance advisor and submission data.
-It ingests structured JSON, extracts entities & relationships, and enables semantic queries and graph visualizations.
+This repository uses **GraphRAG** to build a knowledge graph which ingests structured JSON, extracts entities & relationships, and enables semantic queries and graph visualizations.

 ---